-Joe’s grilled pizza dough is awesome.
+Joe’s grilled pizza dough was awesome.
 The first time he grilled it, he had the grill a little too hot and left the pizza on a little too long, but the pizza was otherwise amazing.
-The second time, our pizza was perfect.
+The second time, the grilled pizza was perfect.

-- In a small bowl, dissolve 1 teaspoon of sugar and yeast packet in warm water.
-Let the yeast stand for 15-20 minutes, until the mixture is frothy.
+- In a small bowl, dissolve 1 teaspoon of sugar and the yeast packet in warm water.
+Let yeast stand for 15 to 20 minutes, until the mixture is frothy.

 - Cover the dough with a clean dish towel and allow it to rise for 30 minutes, until it has doubled in volume.

 - While the dough is rising, make sure the grates on your grill are very clean.
-Oil the clean grates by soaking a paper towel with oil and rubbing it on or brushing the grates with a basting brush dipped in oil.
+Oil the grates by soaking a paper towel in olive oil and rubbing it on them.
+Alternately, you could brush the oil on the grates using a basting brush and a small dish of oil.

-- Preheat your grill on high.
-You want the grill to be so hot that you can’t keep your hand near the grates for more than 2 seconds.
+- Preheat the grill on high.
+You want the grill to be so hot that you can’t keep your hand over the grates for more than two seconds.

-- Also, prepare the toppings at this time.
+- Also prepare the toppings while the dough rises.
 You won’t want to lose any time prepping ingredients while you’re trying to count minutes later.

-- Dump the dough onto a well floured pizza stone or cookie sheet.
-Roll it into your preferred shape (we did a rectangle) and put it on the now hot grill.
-Wait a minute (really, just one minute), and check to make sure the pizza dough is browning.
-Wait another minute (for a total of two) and remove the pizza from the grill to a heat-safe surface (we used the big pizza board my sister gave us for Christmas) and close the lid.
+- Dump the dough onto a well floured pizza stone.
+Roll it into your preferred shape (rectangle or circle) and put the pizza only (NOT the pizza stone – it may break at this high temperature) on the now very hot grill grates.
+Wait one minute and then check to make sure that the crust is browning.
+Wait one more minute and remove the pizza to a heat safe surface like a pizza board and close the grill lid.

 - Turn the grill down to medium.